 Wirecast uses the concept of a shot to construct presentations.
 A shot contains media, along with the settings for that media.
 In its simplest form, a shot contains one piece of media such as a photo or a video clip.
-But it can also be something more complex, like a live camera with a title, and background music.
+But it can also be something more complex, like a live camera with a title, and background music, or even a Playlist of shots.